dhis2/dhis2-docs/src/sysadmin/concepts/Upgrade-Guide.md

 # DHIS2  upgrade guide
 ## Introduction
 This document serves as a comprehensive guide outlining the process of upgrading DHIS2.
 It is designed to facilitate the smooth transition from one version to another by breaking down the upgrade process into manageable action items.
 Additionally, it provides detailed considerations for crucial aspects such as backups, ensuring that no essential steps are overlooked.

 While DHIS2 upgrading may appear straightforward on the surface, it is indeed a complex process requiring careful planning and execution.
 While a simple replacement of the war file with the latest release may seem sufficient, the reality is that unforeseen complications can and do arise.
 Therefore, it is imperative to anticipate and prepare for potential challenges that may arise during the upgrade process.

 The manual nature of both DHIS2 installation and upgrade underscores the importance of having a well-defined strategy in place.
 While automation tools such as `apt` exist to streamline certain aspects of the upgrade process, the responsibility ultimately lies with the user to manage dependencies and address any issues that may arise.

 To increase the likelihood of a successful upgrade, thorough preparation and strategic planning are essential.
 This includes identifying potential risks and developing strategies to mitigate them effectively.
 By following this general guide and implementing best practices, organizations can minimize disruptions and ensure a smooth transition to the latest version of DHIS2.

-### Who is this document for ?.
+### Who is this document for?
 - Short answer, Whoever is managing and maintaining DHIS2.
 In most cases, System Administrator, - Generally anyone running a not up-to-date dhis2 instance, and planning to do an upgrade. <br>